mweaver02/Lab6-PortoflioBuilder/README.md

  Hi there 👋
- My name is Maxell Weaver.
+ My name is Maxwell Weaver.
 Here are a few things to know about me:

 - 🔭 I’m currently working on acquiring my associates degree in computer programming and database at Spartanburg Community College.
 I am looking forward to my last two semesters as I am set to graduate in July 2024.
 - 🌱 I’m currently learning Java, SQL programming, as well as some information systems security and of course I am learning the ins and outs of GitHub.